jamesmh/coravelpro/README.md

 Otherwise, if you are using Coravel Pro in a business or as a solo developer making revenue please [**purchase a license.**](https://www.pro.coravel.net/pricing?f=gh)

-Yes, it's not free.
-Why?

-It's not enough to open source it and "expect" donations.
-This isn't a hobby project.
-This is a legitimate product and is tough work.

-This means:
-- I will maintain it
-- It will be production quality
-- Issues will be dealt with

-[Coravel](https://github.com/jamesmh/coravel) is open source and always will be.

 ## Repo Purpose

-This repo is where you can file issues and view the roadmap for Coravel Pro.
+This repo is where you can file issues / ask questions.

 ## Documentation